davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 `builtin` dependencies that the `dependencies` section does not have (e.g. requiring `std` when the regular dependencies only require `core`).

-Build scripts and proc macros continue to use the prebuilt standard library as in [`build-std=always`][always], and so explicit dependencies on the standard library are not supported in `build-dependencies`.
+Build scripts and proc macros continue to use the pre-built standard library as in [`build-std=always`][always], and so explicit dependencies on the standard library are not supported in `build-dependencies`.